-BI 322 cont.

-BI 360 Minor Prophets (2) This course provides the student with a foundational knowledge of the office and ministry of the Old Testament prophet, the message of each of the Minor Prophets, Israel's unfaithfulness to the Old Testament covenants, and the Messianic prophecies contained in these books.
-Great emphasis is placed on the application of the eternal truths of God's Word to the lives of believers of all times.

-BI 414 Revelation (3) Prereq.: BI 102 and sophomore or above.
-A careful study of the content and message of this fascinating book of New Testament prophecy.
-Students will analyze current economic, political, and social trends on the world stage as they seem to be pointing toward the rapidly approaching fulfillment of much of the prophecy of the book.
-This course may be taken as a social science elective.

-BI 416 Hebrews and James (2) Prereq.: BI 102 and sophomore or above.
-An in-depth study of Hebrews noting its essential unity with the Old Testament and its fulfillment in the New Testament ministry of Christ, and a study of the Book of James and its application of faith to everyday life.

-BI 420 I and II Thessalonians (2) Prereq.: BI 102 and sophomore or above.
+- stands.
+The student will identify the essential elements of anthropology, ecclesiology, soteriology, angelology, and eschatology.
+Spring sem. - BI 360 Minor Prophets (2) This course provides the student with a foundational knowledge of the office and ministry of the Old Testament prophet, the message of each of the Minor Prophets, Israel's unfaithfulness to the Old Testament covenants, and the Messianic prophecies contained in these books.
+Great emphasis is placed on the application of the eternal truths of God's Word to the lives of believers of all times. - BI 414 Revelation (2) Prereq.: BI 102 and sophomore or above.
+Students will learn the content, as well as the scope and sequence, of the book of Revelation.
+Special attention will be given to the centrality of Christ in the book, the correct interpretation of prophecy, and an overall biblical eschatology. - BI 416 Hebrews and James (2) Prereq.: BI 102 and sophomore or above.
+An in-depth study of Hebrews noting its essential unity with the Old Testament and its fulfillment in the New Testament ministry of Christ, and a study of the Book of James and its application of faith to everyday life. - BI 420 I and II Thessalonians (2) Prereq.: BI 102 and sophomore or above.
 This course introduces the church at Thessalonica and reviews the start of this church in Acts 17 during Paul's second missionary journey.
 The course includes a careful exposition of Paul's two short letters to the Thessalonians.
 Students will learn the themes and doctrines of each book.
-Fall sem.

-BI 490 Bible Comprehensive Review (1) This course presents a review of comprehensive Bible knowledge and is required of all students who do not successfully pass the Bible Comprehensive Exam given to all Bible majors in the final semester of their studies.
+Fall sem. - BI 490 Bible Comprehensive Review (1) This course presents a review of comprehensive Bible knowledge and is required of all students who do not successfully pass the Bible Comprehensive Exam given to all Bible majors in the final semester of their studies.
 Upon successful completion, the student will be able to articulate doctrinal truth.
 Interterm and Post-term.